DukeAIPI540Spring2025Meowth/recommender-demo/README.md

 3. **Neural Collaborative Filtering (NCF)**: A deep learning approach that combines matrix factorization with neural networks.
 The model:
    - Uses user and item embeddings to capture latent features
    - Implements a multi-layer perceptron (MLP) to learn complex interactions
-   - Combines dot product and MLP outputs for final predictions
+   - Adds user and item bias terms to model global rating tendencies
    - Supports GPU/MPS acceleration for faster training
-   - Currently achieves an RMSE of 6.67 after 100 epochs of training
+   - Currently achieves an RMSE of 0.55 after 10 epochs of training
-   - Trains on the full training set, unlike the previous deep learning approach.
+   - Trains on the full training set, unlike the previous deep learning approach
+   - Supports Optuna-based hyperparameter tuning for embedding size, MLP depth, and learning rate

 4. **Traditional Approach**: Implements a collaborative filtering system using K-Nearest Neighbors (KNN) regression with feature engineering.
 The model:
    - Uses average user and recipe ratings as features